robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems.md

 ## Examples
 [Generate Valid Parentheses](/computer-science/algorithms/algorithmic-problems/generate-valid-parentheses) - For a number `n`, generate all combinations of well-formed parentheses.

+[Find Permutations](/computer-science/algorithms/algorithmic-problems/find-permutations) - Given an array nums of distinct integers, return all the possible permutations.
 # Sliding Window Technique
 A computational technique which aims to reduce the use of a nested loop and replace it with a single loop (thereby reducing time complexity).